 In the summer of 2014, my life changed forever.
 I was out on my beloved Suzuki V-Strom 650 (RIP) when I got knocked off my bike at 50mph by an aggregates lorry, leaving me with a veritable smorgasbord of injuries, including a traumatic brachial plexus injury.
-Despite the constant neuropathic pain, the cocktail of hardcore drugs (prescription, I hasten to add!) and the completely paralysed arm, I went back for my third year at uni and finished my degree in archaeology at the venerable Institute of Archaeology, UCL.
-Currently, I am studying for an MLitt in Museum Studies at the University of Aberdeen.
+Despite the constant neuropathic pain, the cocktail of hardcore drugs (prescription, I hasten to add!) and the completely paralysed arm, I went back for my third year at uni and finished my degree in archaeology with First Class Honours at the venerable Institute of Archaeology, UCL.
+Then, to keep myself occupied I completed an MLitt in Museum Studies with Distinction at the University of Aberdeen.
 In summer 2019 I had an elective amputation at a mid-humeral level.

 This blog is for anyone who has suffered a traumatic brachial plexus injury, or has a loved one coping with arm paralysis.
 It is intended to offer resources, tips and workarounds that I have come across in my own TBPI journey, but as it is a personal blog and I am self-avowed nerd, there will also be content on the one-handed approach to video games, painting, and general health and wellbeing.
 Feel free to dip in and out of the bits that interest you.